Posting photos and images to your weblog entry is easy in Movable Type.

 If you would like a new entry to be created with your image in it, select "Create a new entry".
 If you would prefer to be shown the html so that you can cut and paste the code into an existing entry, select "Show me the HTML".

 If you want to create a thumbnail of your image, check the box next to "Create a thumbnail."
+(You need to have Image::Magick installed on your server for this to work.)
 You can specify the dimensions of the thumbnail in pixels or percentages.
 If you change the dimension in either the width or height, and the "Constrain proportions" box is checked, the corresponding dimension will change proportionally.

 You can choose to have your image appear in a popup window when you click on a link, or appear as an image "embedded" in your entry.
 If you created a thumbnail and selected "Popup Image", you will be given code that will place the thumbnail in your entry with a link to a popup of the full image.